-Perhaps it is the attitude of the “locals” where snowfall doesn’t mean clogged streets with impossible parking – but a chance to ski, or snowmobile, or snowshoe.
+Perhaps it’s the attitude of the locals, where snowfall doesn’t mean clogged streets with impossible parking, but rather a chance to ski, snowmobile, or snowshoe.

-In Alaska the elements don’t provide a hindrance from living but brings a whole new dimension and look to the state.
+In Alaska the elements don’t provide a hindrance to living but rather bring about a whole new dimension and look to the state.

 Dressing for winter is essential.
-But don’t think you need to buy your Alaska winter clothes in your hometown – buy them in Alaska.
+But don’t think you need to buy your Alaskan winter clothes in your hometown.
+Instead, buy them in Alaska.

-From what you will save in hotel bills, you could purchase a great coat, boots, and long-handles and still be lots of money ahead.
+From what you will save in hotel bills, you can purchase a great coat, boots, and long underwear and still be ahead financially.

-Retail prices in Alaska are now comparable with the lower 48.
-It will save you a suitcase, and no one knows how to dress warmly in Alaska like Alaskans.
+Retail prices in Alaska are comparable with the lower 48.
+Getting your clothes up north will save you a suitcase, and no one knows how to dress warmly in Alaska like Alaskans.

-While the Northern Lights can be seen all year long- it is the winter time that the “fire in the sky” is most often seen.
+While the Northern Lights can be seen all year long, it’s in the winter that the ‘fire in the sky’ is most often seen.

-Tourists from Japan come to Alaska in the winter just so they can see and experience the Aurora Borealis (and some believe that being married under them is good luck).
+Tourists from Japan come to Alaska in the winter just so they can see and experience the Aurora Borealis, and some believe that getting married beneath the lights is good luck.

-The North Pole and South Pole, because of the magnetic fields, are the most common places to see these spectacular displays of solar charged particles.
-You won’t see these during the summer- as it is too light during the night to see them.
+The North Pole and South Pole, because of their magnetic fields, are the most common places to see these spectacular displays of solar charged particles.
+You won’t see these during the summer as it is too light during the night to see them.

-The best months are September and March – and the best time is between midnight and 5 am.
-You can hear them crackle in the sky.
-Get out of Anchorage to see them – as the city lights can obscure them.
+The best viewing months are September and March, and the best time to see them is between midnight and 5:00 am.
+You can actually hear them crackle in the sky!
+Be sure to get out of Anchorage to see them, however, as the city lights can obscure their beauty.

-Alyeska is the ski resort of choice – just a 30 minute drive south of Anchorage – the lodge provides luxury accommodations, while the slopes and view are amazing.
-If you think the best skiing is in Colorado or Utah – try Alaska.
+Alyeska is the ski resort of choice at just a 30 minute drive south of Anchorage.
+The lodge provides luxury accommodations, while the slopes and views are amazing.
+If you think the best skiing is in Colorado or Utah, you must try Alaska.

-Here’s a quick video with my 7 year taking you down a few of his favorite runs.
+Here’s a quick video with my 7 year old taking you down a few of his favorite runs:

-Hotels in Alaska cost less in winter – room rates drop dramatically, and it is easier to get a suite or upgraded.
+Hotels in Alaska cost less in the winter, too.
+Room rates drop dramatically, and it’s easier to get a suite or and upgrade.
 Typical Anchorage room rates go from $225 per night in the summer to $90 per night in the winter.

-Plus Moose come out to forage – and there is much less of a chance of a bear attack should you go out on the trails.
-Instead of biking on the trails, you can cross-country ski – a much better work out- and you will have plenty of coastline, mountains, and forests.
+Moose come out to forage, and there is much less chance of running into a bear should you go out on the trails.